Logo Futurismo

 The best season to climb Pico Mountain is the summer.
 From May to October is perfect weather-wise.
 However, in July and August, the mountain can get full quickly.
 You need to book in advance to respect the quotas.

 Outside this season, the weather is more uncertain.
-However, you can never be certain about the weather in the Azores, even in the summer.
+However, you can never be sure about the weather in the Azores, even in the summer.
 But there are more chances of rain, fog, clouds, or even snow!
-Plus, it can get much colder on the summit, which is uncomfortable to sleep.
-Furthermore, if the weather conditions are too bad, your climb can get canceled by the Mountain House.
+Plus, it can get much colder on the summit, which makes it uncomfortable to sleep.
+Furthermore, if the weather conditions are too bad, your climb can be canceled by the Mountain House.
 So put all chances on your side and climb in the warmer months.

 Best Time of the Day

-For the day climb, the best thing to do is begin in the morning to take your time and not rush.
+For the day climb, the best approach is to start in the morning, take your time, and avoid rushing.
 If you wish to climb at night, you need to see the sunrise time and start 3 to 4 hours beforehand to make sure you don’t miss the natural show.
-Finally, for the overnight stay, you must begin your hike at 2 pm from November to May or 4 pm from June to October to arrive before the sunset.
+Finally, for the overnight stay, you must begin your hike at 2 pm from November to May or 4 pm from June to October to arrive before sunset.

 Did you know